Former top prosecutor in Capitol riot case faces internal review after ‘60 Minutes’ interview

 At a news conference a day after the riot, Sherwin indicated prosecutors were examining Trump’s conduct, too, saying, “We are looking at all actors here, and anyone that had a role, if the evidence fits the element of a crime, they’re going to be charged.”

 In his television interview Sunday, Sherwin elaborated, saying, “It’s unequivocal that Trump was the magnet that brought the people to D.C. on the 6th.
 Now the question is, is he criminally culpable for everything that happened during the siege, during the breach?”
-Sherwin said.

 Justice Department guidelines require U.S. attorneys to notify and coordinate with the department before speaking to the media on matters of national importance.
-That includes when a prosecutor leaves or is no longer responsible for an investigation, and whose personal interests may diverge from the probe, former officials said.
+That includes when a prosecutor leaves or is no longer responsible for an investigation, when their personal interests may diverge from the probe, former officials said.

 The guidelines also caution against making out-of-court statements about charged individuals in pending cases that may be prejudicial, including commenting about anticipated arguments or a defendant’s guilt.

-Sherwin’s remarks did not appear to go far beyond public statements he made in January, and he spoke broadly about types of crimes that could be charged rather than about individuals, except for commenting briefly about Trump.

 A career prosecutor from Miami, Sherwin was named to the top job in D.C. last spring by then-Attorney General William P. Barr.
-Sherwin stepped down March 3, allowing the Biden administration to name Channing D. Phillips as acting U.S. attorney while the White House and Attorney General Merrick Garland select a permanent nominee.